nullstack/nullstack.github.io/articles/rendering-component.md

 </Heading>
 ```

-This doesn't automatically render the block since it wouldn't know where to place it
+This doesn't automatically render the block since it wouldn't know where to place it.

-You can destructure the children on the render method and place it in your markup
+You can destructure the children on the render method and place it in your markup.

 ```jsx
 import Nullstack from 'nullstack';